Automate FNOL Intake and Cut Response Times by 95%

 Insurance agencies automate First Notice of Loss intake by using AI to parse claim reports.
 The AI scores claim severity and routes the case to the correct adjuster with a summary.

-The system's complexity depends on intake channels (email, web form, PDF) and your Agency Management System integration.
-A single email inbox feeding into Applied Epic is a standard build.
-Parsing scanned faxes and integrating with a custom legacy system requires more discovery.
+The complexity of an automated FNOL system depends on factors such as the variety of intake channels (email, web form, PDF, scanned documents) and the depth of integration required with your existing Agency Management System.
+A system designed for a single email inbox feeding into a common AMS like Applied Epic represents a more straightforward engagement, while parsing scanned faxes or integrating with a custom legacy system would typically require more extensive discovery and development.

 What Problem Does This Solve?